FAQ

 If you have never heard of Moravians or the Moravian Church you are not alone.
-First and foremost the Moravian Church is a mainline protestant denomination that is in full communion with the Evangelical Lutheran Church in America (ELCA) and the Episcopal Church.
+The Moravian Church is a mainline protestant denomination with a rich history and an ecumenical spirit.
 For over five centuries the Moravian Church has proclaimed the gospel in all parts of the world.
-The Moravian Church, officially known as the Unitas Fratrum, has been in existence since its foundation by John Hus in 1457, almost 60 years before Martin Luther.
-Here is a link to the history of the Moravian church.
+Officially known as the Unitas Fratrum, The Moravian Church has been in existence since its foundation by the followers of John Hus in 1457, almost 60 years before Martin Luther.
+Moravians were the first European settlers in Ohio and today we are in “full communion” with the Lutheran (ELCA) and Episcopal churches and share a “covenant agreement” with the Presbyterian Church (USA).

 When are your services?